The Signature of a Manifold: Introduction

+An element in the domain can be understood as a parallelepiped localized at $p$ and the form measures its content, say, of electric charge.

-The global object to be integrated is a form which is an assignation of a $k$-differential form to everyone point of the manifold.
-The space of forms is denoted as $\Omega(M)$.
-So, a charge density is a 3-form, i.e., an element of $C^\infty(M,\Lambda^3T^*(M))= \Omega^3(M)$.
-We use standard notation [N],[F].
+The set of all differential $k$-forms on a manifold $M$ at $p$ is a vector space denoted $\Lambda^k_p(M)$.
+The set of all differential $k$-forms on a manifold $M$ is a vector space denoted $\Omega^k(M)$.
+So, a charge density is a 3-form, i.e., an element of $\Omega^3(M)$.
+The space of all forms is denoted as $\Omega(M)$ (Nakahara, \cite{Nakahara90} 1990; Frankel, \cite{Frankel97} 1997). \end{teo}